 QA Accessibility Analyst @Center for Inclusive Design & Innovation

-Meeting multiple stakeholders and accessibility practitioners shed some light on what success looks like for them, and how they would benefit from a redesign of the CoC website.
-In future design, we must take into account not only the needs of users, but also the expectations of those stakeholders.
+Meeting multiple stakeholders and accessibility practitioners shed some light on what success looks like for them and how they would benefit from redesigning the college website.
+In further design, we took into account both the needs of users and the expectations of those stakeholders.

 We wanted to gain a deeper understanding of google analytics data - including bounce rates, click rates, and session times - so we may gauge how users were navigating through the website, where they were coming from, and how long they were staying.

-From the result of cardsorting, we discarded irrelevant information from website for example 'About Atlanta', and we renamed some of the tabs for causing misunderstandings.
-The results of card sorting were eventually adopted as the basis for our subsequent redesign of the navigation bar.
+From the data collected, we were suggested to exclude irrelevant information, for example, 'About Atlanta', and to rename some tabs that bring misunderstandings.
+The card sorting results were eventually adopted as the basis for our subsequent redesign of the navigation system.